edkp-2025/edkp2025-administration/README.md

 ### 3. Tavily (For news-related team only)
 Tavily is a tool that enables search and extraction of web content, typically for LLM usage.
+You can setup a 'Free Tier' account that has 1000 credits to start off.
-Please reach out to your facilitator for the API key.
+Should you finish these credits, please reach out to your facilitator an API key.

 > ℹ️ For information on how to use Tavily, please refer to the official [docs](https://docs.tavily.com/documentation/api-reference/endpoint/search).